 - Giving Radio to the Romans: Downplayed: Gallardi gives the Systems Alliance (but not the Citadel Council) the principles for Imperial laser technology.
 Considering how much ME-verse combat revolves around kinetic barriers, directed energy weaponry is a major Game-Breaker in this universe.

-- Heroic BSoD: Maeteris suffers one when she learns of the Eldar's descruction in a previous cycle.
+- Heroic BSoD: Maeteris suffers one when she learns of the Eldar's destruction in a previous cycle.
+Gallardi also goes through one when he is forced to kill a couple of humans to help a quarian.

 - Hostage Situation: Chapter 17 ends with some goons holding two asari officers at gunpoint and demanding that Gallardi surrender to them.
 Problem is, Gallardi is an Absolute Xenophobe and is perfectly fine with letting the Asari die.
 Gallardi ends up saving the asari in the next chapter, even taking some injuries, showing that he is growing out of his Absolute Xenophobe mentality.